 In order to make our age 55 target, you would have had to start saving your money around age 17.7. (… Weren’t you thinking about saving for retirement at age 17? …)

-How Adjusting Your Savings Rate Will Lower Your Number of Years
+How Adjusting Your Savings Rate Will Lower Your Number of Years of Saving

 And potentially by a lot!

 Well, the answer will depend on you and what age you’re starting at.